vanHeemstraSystems/n8n-home-assistant/300/README.md

 In the code above you should replace API_TOKEN with your own API token found in the N8N console (make sure you keep it secret!).
 See https://docs.n8n.io/api/authentication/

 Even better, keep your tokens in the a ```secrets.yaml``` file to ensure they don’t accidently get leaked by way of a public Github post etc.

+## 200 - Testing

+Go to developer tools and test it out.

+First, restart the server (**Configuration -> Server Controls -> RESTART**) to apply the new changes:

+1. Go to Home Assistant’s **Developer Tools -> Services** screen
+2. Select "rest_command.trigger_n8n" from the Service menu
+3. Enter the following in the Service Data field to trigger your n8n trigger device:
+   {"deviceId":"N8N_ID"}
+4. Select the CALL SERVICE button

+You must replace N8N_ID with the ID of your N8N trigger device found in the Devices manager section of the console.

+And that’s it!

+You can now start triggering N8N Routines from Home Assistant.